Ennis, Texas: Railroads in Ennis

 After a decade of operation, the Texas Midland was bought out by parties interested in a link and partnership between the Frisco Line and Rock Island Line.
 Plans were announced to build a line 65 miles south from Ennis to Waco to connect with the recently established Burlington-Rock Island Railroad, a joint venture of the Rock Island Line and Burlington Route.
-There was significant potential of Ennis becoming a major railroad hub and junction, which could have significantly boosted its already booming development.
-However, this southern extension would never come to fruition and the Texas Midland would eventually be bought out and annexed by Southern Pacific in 1928, which leased the line to its subsidiary Texas and New Orleans Railroad.
-In 1934, the T&NO would fully acquire both the Texas Midland and the Houston and Texas Central, dissolving both companies in a merger to consolidate the H&TC line into the Southern Pacific system and fully abandon the Texas Midland Route.
-While Ennis would continue to see T&NO service to Dallas and Houston, the northeastern spur from Ennis to Paris would sit abandoned and go unused for almost a decade.
-A washout of the bridge spanning the Trinity River would lead to the official abandonment and decommissioning of the line between Ennis and Kaufman in 1942.
+The potential of Ennis becoming a major railroad hub and junction was significant, and could have significantly boosted its already booming development.
+However, this southern extension never came to fruition and the Texas Midland eventually was bought out and annexed by Southern Pacific in 1928, which leased the line to its subsidiary Texas and New Orleans Railroad.
+In 1934, the T&NO fully acquired both the Texas Midland and the HT&C, dissolving both companies in a merger to consolidate the H&TC line into the Southern Pacific system and fully abandon the Texas Midland route.
+While Ennis continued to see T&NO service to Dallas and Houston, the northeastern spur from Ennis to Paris sat abandoned and unused for almost a decade.
+A washout of the bridge spanning the Trinity River led to the official abandonment and decommissioning of the line between Ennis and Kaufman in 1942.

-The city was also served by the Texas Electric Railway, an extensive interurban railway network in North Texas that stretched over 200 miles in length at its peak.
+The city was also served by the Texas Electric Railway, an extensive interurban railway network in North Texas that stretched over 200 miles at its peak.
 The line historically ran through Ennis at street level along Dallas Street before running parallel to the T&NO tracks outside of the city center.
 From 1913 to 1941, Ennis was a stop along the Dallas-Corsicana Line, but the rise of the automobile, decline in ridership, and the economic strain of World War II led to the suspension of service and closure of the line.
 Like the Texas Midland's spur along Breckenridge Street, the interurban line ran along Dallas Street and was likewise paved over after service was suspended.
-However, these tracks were revealed and partially restored during street renovations in the late-2010s.
+However, these tracks were revealed and partially restored during street renovations in the late 2010s.